rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 ...
 {{< /highlight >}}

-Of course, the user is only allowed to sign up if both passwords are the same (part of the password confirmation in a common sign up process) and if the username and email fields are filled with a string.
-You should be able to visit the /signup route in your browser now to confirm that the form with all its input fields shows up, that you can type into it, and that the validation works properly.
-What's missing in the component is the onSubmit class method which will pass all the form data to the firebase authentication API via your previously set up authentication functions.
+Of course, the user is only allowed to sign up if both passwords are the same (part of the password confirmation in a common sign up process) and if the username, email and at least one password are filled with a string.
+You should be able to visit the */signup* route in your browser after starting your application to confirm that the form with all its input fields shows up.
+Furthermore, you should be able to type into it (confirmation that the local state updates are working) and you should be able to enable the submit button by providing all input fields a string (confirmation that the validation works).
+What's missing in the component is the `onSubmit()` class method which will pass all the form data to the firebase authentication API via your previously set authentication interface in the firebase folder.

 {{< highlight javascript "hl_lines=2 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25" >}}
 ...